learn-co-curriculum/precollege-summer-intro-to-web-design-track/day-05/lectures/ux/README.md

 ### Lesson Plan

 Mini-activity:  Have every student pull out their phones.
-Have them turn to a partner and explain all of the user options at any given interface, the user flow, and identify and critque design decsions.
+Have them turn to a partner and explain all of the user options at any given interface, the user flow, and identify and critique design decisions.

 + What are some sites or apps that you found intuitive to use?
 	* What are some things that they have in common?